offglitch/DistributedPasswordCracker/README.md

 Brute-forcing passwords can take some time.
 What might be a better approach?
 On the other hand, what is one guarantee our algorithm can provide that others may not be able to?

 (your answer)

+Brute forcing is time consuming because every possible combination of letters and numbers needs to be tried out.
+A faster approach which may however not meet with the same level of success is to use a dictionary based attack.
+In this system, instead of trying out every single permuation of letters and numbers only words that occur in the dictionary are used.
+However this will often lead to even very weak passwords being left uncracked.
+An enhanced approach is to use a dictionary in combination with a few numbers and for example hello123, pizza456 etc.

+In the brute force approach, if sufficient time and computing resources are available there is an assurance that the password can in fact be cracked.
+If the password is likely to contain special characters we just need to change our alphabet to include those possible special characters.